tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 ## The Research Project Cycle

 This mini-module is structured based the 5 stages of the research project cycle.
-During the planning phase of a project, researchers ask themselves a series of guiding questions to anticipate and plan what will happen to the data in each stage.
-The 5 stages of the research project cycle are shown in the table below (still revising this piece):
+Each stage has a series of guiding questions regarding research data management.
+In the planning phase of a project researchers ask themselves these guiding questions to anticipate and plan what they will do with the research data before, during, and after their project.
+The 5 stages of the research project cycle and an overview of the key questions for each stage are shown in the table below:

 [NEED TO ASK FOR HELP RESIZING THE IMAGES IN THIS TABLE]
 <table style="border-collapse: collapse; width: 100%;">